 Industrial engineers operate in a variety of contexts, including offices and the surroundings they are entrusted with improving.
 This might involve observing how a production process operates or investigating hospital processes.
 This information may then be taken and analysed on a computer to help solve problems.
 Industrial engineers can operate in both managerial and technical roles due to their diverse skill set.
 Consulting and engineering, research and development, service industries, logistics, manufacturing, and commerce are all places where they may be found.

 Also Read: Sound Engineering Courses

 Students who want to be Industrial Engineers need a master’s degree or even a bachelor’s degree in Industrial Engineering.
-There are various industrial engineers, however, which possess degrees in mechanical engineering, manufacturing engineering, general engineering and electrical engineering.
-Those students have an interest in this branch of Engineering must have done high school with Mathematics, Science and Computer Science subjects.
+There are various industrial engineers, however, which possess degrees in mechanical technology, manufacturing technology, general technologyand electrical technology.
+Those students who have an interest in this branch of Engineering must have done high school with Mathematics, Science, and Computer Science subjects.

 There are numerous courses offered in Industrial Engineering (IE) across the globe that one can choose from.
 Below we have listed some of the major bachelor’s and master’s degree courses available in this field:

 Bachelor of Science in Industrial and Systems Engineering